aureus123/catalogs/gallery/README.md

 # Gallery with historical annotations

 Here, there are pics taken with my Dwarf 3 smart telescope, from [dwarflab](dwarflab.com).
-Plate-solving and annotations are generated with
+Plate-solving and annotations are generated with the
 [astrometry.net](astrometry.net) package and a custom plotann.py described in the [tycho2](../tycho2) folder.
-It may give some idea of how 19th. century astronomers viewed and named stars.
+It may give some idea of how 19th-century astronomers viewed and named stars.

 M7 (Ptolemy Cluster) and G Sco: